Tips for effectively speaking to someone about their addiction

 4. Why did you choose to get addicted?

 Asking someone this question is unproductive and destructive.
 Telling someone that is like a slap in the face.
 While it may have been that person’s decision to start using it, it is usually never a person’s decision to become a full-fledged addict.
-Some people can experiment with drugs without drugs rule their lives, while others try a drug once and become addicted quickly.
+Some people can experiment with drugs without drugs ruling their lives, while others try a drug once and become addicted quickly.
 There is nothing productive about asking this question, and there is no need to do so.
 The point shouldn’t be how you allow this to happen, but what we can do to fix it.

 5. You are a terrible person.